Fine Woodworking Apprenticeship Program

 interested and motivated students the opportunity to develop woodworking skills,

 learn the safe and proper use of machines and hand-

 One new position is offered each semester (Fall/Spring).
+Summer enrollment is not available at this time.
 Participants are paid woodshop assistants (student workers) who assist in maintaining the facility, monitor open shop hours and assist the woodshop supervisor with various tasks over the course of the semester.

-Additionally, students may choose to register for Independent Study and earn studio credit while participating in the program.
+Additionally, students register for Independent Study and earn studio credit while participating in the program.

 To be selected, the student will have completed or renewed their Level 1 training, completed at least two of the Woodworking Fundamentals projects and display an eagerness to learn and willingness to work hard.